 Conduct.
 Always behave in a responsible manner when in the Department.
-Never run in the corridors or on the stairs, you could cause an injury or spillage.
-Mobile phones should be switched off in all study areas and should only be used in the foyer and in informal areas.
+Never run in the corridors or on the stairs, as you could cause an injury or spillage.
+Mobile phones should be switched off in all study areas and should only be used in the foyer.

 Belongings.
 Do not leave your belongings unattended at any time.
-They should not be left:
+They should also not be left: